 BABIP stands for Batting Average on Balls In Play (excluding home runs), which is an advanced stat that gives you a good idea of how lucky or unlucky a pitcher has been.

-Basically pitchers don’t have a whole lot of control over a ball that’s put in play, unless it’s a home run.
-Some starters are lucky and have line drives hit right to a defender and others who get unlucky and give up bloop singles.
+Basically, pitchers don’t have a whole lot of control over a ball that’s put in play unless it’s a home run.
+Some starters are lucky and have line drives hit right to a defender and others get unlucky and give up bloop singles.

 This is a common stat that I think just about everyone who handicaps baseball uses.
 Not only is a good idea to keep track of how a starter has done in previous starts during the current season, but it’s also a good idea to look at how that starter has done in previous starts against the same opponent.

-It’s always a good idea to know how a team’s bullpen has been performing.
+It’s always a good idea to know how a team’s bullpen has been performing whenever you are handicapping the MLB.
 There’s nothing worse than betting on a game where you feel one side has a clear advantage in starting pitching, only to have the bullpen blow the win late.
 Avoiding big bets on teams with a tired/overused bullpen can save you a lot of money.
 Make sure you have a feel for how deep a starter will go into a game and whether or not the bullpen is poised to finish the job or surrender the lead.

 This is also a stat that can be used for judging whether or not a starting pitcher is worth backing, as it goes hand and hand with previous starts against the same opponent.